-I will not [otherwise] transfer personal information outside the EEA [except as necessary for providing legal services or for any legal proceedings].
+I will not otherwise transfer personal information outside the EEA except as I deem necessary and reasonably required for providing legal services generally or for any legal proceedings.

 If you would like any further information please use the contact details at the end of this document.